gcharvin/DetecDiv/README.md

 myproject.addClassification

-create a new classifier
+create a new classifier  ( @classi object)

 myproject.processing.classification

 is an array that contains all classifiers created

+myproject.addClassification(index) will duplicate the object myproject.processing.classification(index) , where index the index of a valid classi object

+myproject.addClassification(string) will import an existing classifier from the reposiotry , where index the index of a valid classi object.

+myproject.removesClassification(id) will remove a classifier specified by the index id.

 myproject.addROIToCLassification(classifid)

 add a series of ROIs to the classification classifid.
 By default this function is called when creating a classifier.

 myproject.userTraining(classifid)